VegaDeftwing/OpGuidesHugoSrc/content/Music/seqandmidi.md

 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |
 | X    | -    | -    | -    | X    | -    | -    | -    | X    | -    | -    | -    | X    | -    | -    | -    |

 Which, effectively just means the bass drum will play every every 4th beat.
-This gives the kick drum a super basic, repetitive pattern.
+This gives the bass drum a super basic, repetitive pattern.
 If I had done every other beat, it would just be twice as fast.
 You can see how the other drums have more complex patterns though, and you should be able to look at the screenshot above and see how that pattern matches the sound.

 This setup for a step sequencer is almost painfully simple, and doesn't leave a ton of options.
-Probably the biggest missing thing here is velocity, which means there's not a way in this patch to adjust the volume of each hit.
+Probably the biggest missing thing here is velocity, which means there's not a way in this patch to adjust the volume of each hit<a class="ptr">(1)</a>.
 Rather than make this all about VCV though, I recommend you take a look at the step sequencer in the Elektron Digitakt, which is almost obnoxiously powerful.
 My point here isn't to convince you to run out and buy hardware, but rather to show that simple step sequencing, when done with care, can go a long way.
 For this, I recommend watching [Beats From Scratch / Elektron Digitakt Minimal Techno Jam](https://www.youtube.com/watch?v=g5bHONbDXDI) from Ihor on Youtube, which was feature on the percussion page as well.
 You almost certainly won't follow everything going on, but you should see that he can adjust certain parameters and 'lock' them to a step, like choosing only one step in a sequence to be a higher pitch.

 Before moving on though, I do want to help you actually make these simple step/gate sequences.
 For as simple as it sounds to make basic drum sequences, it's *really* not.
 You'll often end up making just really basic 4-on-the-floor techno (with exactly the bass drum as in the demo sequence above) or just something that sounds like ass.
 The normal recommendation for this is [this 260 Drum Machine Patterns](https://www.amazon.com/Drum-Machine-Patterns-Leonard-Corp/dp/0881888877) book (that you can probably find PDFs of online) but [Beat Dissected from Attack Magazine](https://www.attackmagazine.com/technique/beat-dissected/) and this [$10 physical / FREE .PDF Drum patterns book](https://shittyrecording.studio) I think are better.